nrusanov/we-are-sn-testing-project/Test Reports/Exploratory Test Report.md

    * 1. Go to URL http://164.138.216.247:8082/register;
    * 2. Choose a professional category from the dropdown menu;
    * 3. Click on "Register" button;
-* Expected result: Successful registration.
+* Expected result: The fields for Username, Email, Password and Confirm Password are marked with "*" as mandatory for filling in.
-* Actual result: Registration cannot be made because the mandatory fields are not filled in.
+* Actual result: The fields for Username, Email, Password and Confirm Password are not marked with "\*" as mandatory for filling in.

 ## Issue ID 05